furkantokac/furkantokac.com/themes/kodcu/README.md

 ### Header Image

-**Coder Diary** can be customized with image in the site header.
+**Kodcu** can be customized with image in the site header.
 You just have to provide a `header_img=path/to/your/header_img.svg` stanza in your configuration file (see above).
-Currently, **Coder Diary** includes the image at `max-height: 80px`.
+Currently, **Kodcu** includes the image at `max-height: 80px`.
 This might change in the future, thus we expect you to provide the logo in a vector format (`.svg`).
 (Thanks to [Patrik Keller](https://github.com/pkel) for this feature.)

 ### Menus

-**Coder Diary** supports multiple menus.
+**Kodcu** supports multiple menus.
 The `main` menu is fully responsive and displayed right under the site header.
 The secondary menus `side` and `footer` are displayed in a sidebar widget and the page footer.
 In order to add a page to a menu, add a `menu = <menu>` parameter to the pages frontmatter.
 You can also add a page to many menus by providing a list, e.g. `menu = [main, side, footer]`.
 Don't forget to enable the `sidemenu` widget in the widget configuration if you want to use the `side` menu.

-**Sidenote:** Please keep in mind that Coder Diary menus don't support nested items (submenus).
+**Sidenote:** Please keep in mind that Kodcu menus don't support nested items (submenus).

 ## Contributing

 Have you found a bug or got an idea for a new feature?
-Feel free to use the [issue tracker](https://github.com/furkantokac/coder-diary/issues) to let me know.
-Or make directly a [pull request](https://github.com/furkantokac/coder-diary/pulls).
+Feel free to use the [issue tracker](https://github.com/furkantokac/kodcu/issues) to let me know.
+Or make directly a [pull request](https://github.com/furkantokac/kodcu/pulls).

 ## License

-This theme is released under the [GPLv2 license](https://github.com/furkantokac/coder-diary/blob/master/LICENSE.md).
+This theme is released under the [GPLv2 license](https://github.com/furkantokac/kodcu/blob/master/LICENSE.md).